Kids Health

 5. At what point would my child’s constipation require medical treatment and what would that treatment look like?

-The experts at Lurie Children’s noted that that if constipation is not improved with adequate dietary changes and the occasional over-the-counter laxatives have not resolved the issue, your next course of action would be to seek help from a pediatric medical provider, especially if the child has a poor appetite, is losing weight, has abdominal distension or incontinence.
+The experts at Lurie Children’s noted that if constipation is not improved with adequate dietary changes and the occasional over-the-counter laxatives have not resolved the issue, your next course of action would be to seek help from a pediatric medical provider, especially if the child has a poor appetite, is losing weight, has abdominal distension or incontinence.
 A pediatrician can make a referral to a pediatric gastroenterologist and/or pediatric surgeon if appropriate.

 About Ann & Robert H. Lurie Children’s Hospital of Chicago